lexemlang/lexem/stdlib/prototypes/map.md

 ## `.freeze()`

-Makes the map constant so it can't be extended, shrinked or modified.
+Makes the map constant so it can't be extended, shrank or modified.

 ```lxm
 map.freeze()